inouire/mini-net/README.md

 ## Installation (for Debian 6 + Apache)

-This guide is made for Debian6 with an Apache2 web server, feel free to adapt it to your own configuration.
+This guide is made for Debian6 with an Apache web server and a MySQL database, feel free to adapt it to your own configuration.

 ### Set up web server / database / tools

-Install all the needed packages
+Install all the needed softwares:
 ``` bash
 $ apt-get install apache2
 $ apt-get install mysql-server